 Functional Hearing, or peripheral hearing if you prefer, is usually tested for each ear separately under clinically calibrated headphones.
 Different frequencies (represented in Hertz or Hz) are tested at different intensity levels (represented in decibels or dB).
 The healthy human ear can typically detect between 20 and 20 000 Hz with an intensity range of 0 to 120 dB.
 With our current daily life activities, hearing in humans is mainly used for speech understanding.

-Speech sound components can be represented from 125-8000 Hz depending on the speaker.
-Therefore, hearing testing usually concentrates on the frequencies represented in male and female human voices, namely 250 – 8000 Hz.
-The number of select frequencies tested can vary upon the age of the person tested, the reason for the test, and the time allotted for testing.
+Speech sound components can be represented from 125-8000 Hz, depending on the speaker.
+Therefore, pure tone audiometry testing usually concentrates on the frequencies represented in male and female human voices, namely 250 – 8000 Hz.
+The number of select frequencies tested can vary on the age of the person tested, the reason for the test, and the time allotted for testing.

-SHOEBOX Audiometry automatically calculates PTA on each ear tested, so you don’t have to.
-Taking appropriate hearing protection measures, having a record of your baseline audiogram on file, and reporting any suspected changes in hearing will help keep your PTA in the best range possible for decades to come.
+SHOEBOX automatically calculates PTA on each ear tested, so you don’t have to.
+Taking appropriate hearing protection measures, having a record of your baseline audiogram on file, and reporting any suspected changes in hearing will help keep your Pure Tone Average in the best range possible for decades to come.

 Learn More About Our Audiometers with Pure Tone Air Conduction

 Renée is a licensed audiologist and CAOHC-certified Professional Supervisor (PS/A) whose professional background includes clinical experience in cochlear implants, pediatric audiology, global hearing health, adult rehabilitation, auditory neuropathy, FM system optimization, ototoxicity, and the genetics of hearing loss.
 As the Director of Audiology, she is responsible for clinical applicability, audiological testing program review, education, and support guidance for SHOEBOX Audiometry.